-How do you get involved?
-It’s easy!
-Just submit a video of yourself performing one of your original songs and fill out the online application form “Apply for On Song“.
+Submit a video or recording of yourself performing one of your original songs and fill out the online application form.

 WHAT YOU WIN

-- To help the young songwriters continue to capture and share their music with the world, each finalist will also receive a RØDE AI–1 Complete Studio Kit with Audio Interface.
+In order to help record and share their music with the world, each winner will also receive a RØDE AI–1 Complete Studio Kit with Audio Interface.

 ABOUT JACK CARTY

 Critically acclaimed Australian songwriter Jack Carty writes with an honesty, patience and love of the craft learned through the sheltered valleys and close-knit communities of a rural childhood spent in sleepy Bellingen, NSW.
 It’s a rare thing that has allowed the poetic London-based traveler to take his quiet truths and breathtaking live show to audiences across The UK, Europe, North America, New Zealand and Australia since he first started recording and releasing original music in 2010.